 - Maternal/newborn infection;

 - Preterm birth.

-For example, MCSP is developing job aids, checklists and other implementation materials to assist providers to adhere to new World Health Organization guidelines into their routine and complication care practices.
-The Program promotes improved prevention and case management of PPH and PE/E in line with guidelines in the updated WHO Managing Complications in Pregnancy and Childbirth manual.
+MCSP has developed job aids, checklists and other implementation materials to assist providers to adhere to new World Health Organization guidelines within their routine and complication care practices.
+The Program promotes improved prevention and case management of PPH and PE/E in line with guidelines in the updated 2nd edition WHO Managing Complications in Pregnancy and Childbirth manual published in 2017.

-We assist country counterparts to promote client-centered respectful maternity care and reduction of mistreatment in childbirth, working through local participatory processes that adapt evidence to the local context.
-MCSP promotes interventions that improve women’s and families’ engagement in and experience of care and strengthen support to health workers.
+We assist country counterparts to promote client-centered respectful maternity care and reduction of mistreatment in childbirth, working through local participatory processes to strengthen women’s and families’ engagement in and experience of care and to strengthen caring for women, newborns, families and health workers.

-In addition to our work to strengthen the prevention and management of direct causes of maternal mortality, we also prioritize the prevention and management of indirect causes of maternal mortality including integration of nutrition, newborn, family planning, immunization and infection disease into prevention and treatment in antenatal care, childbirth and postnatal care.
-Because infections often cause serious intrapartum and postpartum complications for both mothers and babies, we focus attention on the prevention and prompt management of common infections, including bacterial infections, HIV, tuberculosis, malaria, and sexually transmitted infections.
+In addition to our work to strengthen the prevention and management of direct causes of maternal mortality, we also emphasize the prevention and management of indirect causes of maternal mortality (such as chronic hypertension) incorporating nutrition (such as iron supplementation), family planning, immunization, infection prevention (such as intermittent preventive treatment of malaria in pregnancy), and treatment interventions into antenatal, childbirth and postnatal care.